grpc-ecosystem/polyglot/README.md

 Polyglot is a grpc client which can talk to any grpc server.
 In order to make a call, the following are required:
 * A compiled Polyglot binary,
-* the .proto files for the service,
+* the .proto files for the service *or* grpc reflection enabled on the remote server,
 * and a request proto instance in text format.

 In particular, it is not necessary to generate grpc classes for the service or to compile the protos into the Polyglot binary.